In choosing Alphabet Inc, Google joins a branded crowd

-NEW YORK, Aug 10 (Reuters) - Google Inc made clear in its announcement on Monday that in creating a parent company called Alphabet Inc, it was not intending to build products and brands under that name.
+NEW YORK (Reuters) - Google Inc (GOOGL.O) made clear in its announcement on Monday that in creating a parent company called Alphabet Inc, it was not intending to build products and brands under that name.

 If it did, the company, which is no stranger to disputes over intellectual property, might have to contend with legal fallout for potentially trampling on the trademark rights of what is a fairly common brand among American businesses.